All ANZ staff encouraged to become 'their own little data scientist'

 Efforts to ensure wider use include documenting the data within it in a "non-technical non-data scientist" way in a central registry.
 Anyone in the organisation is able to search the registry for terms like 'mortgage risk data' or 'customer transaction data' and they'll be pointed to the relevant files within the lake.

-"We're trying to do that to make it real and take it away from those who like to play with Linux on the weekends and have R [a programming language and software] installed on their desktop at work," Abbruzzese said.
+"We're trying to do that to make it real and take it away from those who like to play with Linux on the weekends and have [programming software] R installed on their desktop at work," Abbruzzese said.
 "A data lake for those people is great but for anyone else it's a pretty abstract concept.
 So we're trying to make it more concrete by documenting what's there and making it accessible."

 Abbruzzese's team has also been applying some "light modelling, joining and linking" on top of the data lake to improve its accessibility to other business units.